Want to hear a story?

 When I moved out of Write CY in mid-2017, I took Story Craft on the road, thinking about stories with kids and adults at schools, universities, summer camps and festivals.

 And no, I don't ever regret quitting my job.

 STORY CRAFT WORKSHOPS

-[Check out the first workshop, Respecting the Moment, by clicking on the image.
+[Check out the first workshop, Seeing Stories, by clicking on the image.
 Workshops may be taken as one-offs or as a progression.]

 Story Craft Junior

 Learning how stories work makes teens better readers, writers, communicators and empathizers.
 Plus, it’s just a lot of fun.
 In this 6-week creative writing course teens ages 12-16 will learn how to put together plots, build compelling characters and write engaging descriptions as we explore our literary voices in a number of different styles.
 We’ll cover in group and solo projects: short stories, flash fiction, creative non-fiction and blog writing.